-That’s when video conferencing tools like Zoom, Skype, and Google Hangouts really took off.
+That’s when video conferencing tools like Zoom, Skype, and Google Hangouts took off.
 For people sent home to work remotely, using these apps became a way of life.
-In fact, it’s estimated that Zoom added 2.22 million active users in January and February of 2020, far exceeding the 1.99 million users the company added in all of 2019.
+It’s estimated that Zoom added 2.22 million active users in January and February of 2020, far exceeding the 1.99 million users the company added in all of 2019.

 Months later, we’re still using the platform to stay connected with colleagues and clients, family, and friends.

 Like thousands of other businesses, Effective Presentations had to take a serious look at its service delivery in the spring of 2020.
 With travel bans and restrictions placed on gatherings, we knew we had to take a new approach to connect with our clients.
-And they, in turn, had to reach theirs in a different way.
+And they, in turn, had to reach theirs differently.